-Kai is awarded a Faculty Research Grant from the Committee of Research at UC Santa Cruz for 2019-2020.
-The research topic is to examine plant phenology change in response to climate change in northern high latitudes over three decades.
+Kai and Prof. Yu Zhang (Electrical and Computer Engineering) are awarded a Collaborative Research Grant from the Committee of Research at UC Santa Cruz for 2021-2022.
+The research topic is to model and predict wildfires using artificial intelligence.

 ESA Announcement UC Santa Cruz News UC Santa Cruz faculty recognized for excellence in ecology March 25, 2021 By Allison Arteaga Soergel UC Santa Cruz Professor Ingrid Parker earned a 2021 ESA fellow award for her work partnering with resource managers to conserve biological diversity through invasive species removal and ecosystem restoration.
 Professor Karen Holl's award recognizes her accomplishments in "bringing science into decision making," through her efforts to improve the effectiveness of tree-growing campaigns.
 Professor [...]